Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Know Before You Visit:

 • You have to purchase separate tickets to the Secret Garden, which are limited daily, so it’s best to book ahead online.
+You pay for a separate general admission ticket at the entrance.

 Nearby Attractions: